-- (2) Install the spacer (if equipped), thrust washer, washer (if equipped), and propeller on the propeller shaft.
+- Apply Yamaha marine grease or a corrosion resistant grease to the propeller shaft. - Install the spacer (if equipped), thrust washer, washer (if equipped), and propeller on the propeller shaft.
 NOTICE: Make sure to install the thrust washer before installing the propeller.
 Otherwise, the lower case and propeller boss could be damaged.
-[ECM01882] - (3) Install the spacer (if equipped) and the washer.
+[ECM01882] - Install the spacer (if equipped) and the 3. washer.
 Tighten the propeller nut to the specified torque.

-- 1. Cotter pin

-- 2. Propeller nut

-- 3. Washer
+- Washer

 - 4. Propeller

 - 5. Thrust washer

-Propeller nut tightening torque: 17 N·m (1.7 kgf·m, 13 lb·ft)
+Propeller nut tightening torque:

+17 N·m (1.7 kgf·m, 13 lb·ft)

-(4) Align the propeller nut slot with the propeller shaft hole.
+Align the propeller nut with the propeller shaft hole.
 Insert a new cotter pin in the hole and bend the cotter pin ends.
 NOTICE: Do not reuse the cotter pin.
 Otherwise, the propeller can come off during operation.
 [ECM01892]